Code-Institute-Submissions/first-milestone-project-3/README.md

 -**Get updates section** provides a fan subscription option.
 Java script was used to change the button text to Subscribed once the user mandatory fields and clicks the button to complete the process.<br/><br/>
 -The **Footer** displays social media connectors as clickable icons that can be directed to the bands social networks.<br/><br/>
--Clicking the **Book Us** link in the navigation menu activates an input form on a pop up (Bootstrap modal) window.
+-Clicking the **Book Us** link in the navigation menu activates a pop-up (Bootstrap modal) input form.
 Features include a datetime control, a drop down option for specific fields and pop-up windows confirming the inquiry has been submitted once all the mandatory fields have been completed.<br/>